chocolatey/boxstarter.org/input/vmintegration.md

 ## Working with other virtualization technologies

 Boxstarter will very soon provide support for AWS VMs.
 However, Boxstarter can work with any VM provider using Install-BoxstarterPackage as long as the VM has PowerShell remoting enabled, and the VM's DNS name is accessible on the network.
-For "On Premise" VM providers, if they support the VHD file format, you can use the `Enable-BoxstarterVHD` command to enable WMI, LocalAccountTokenFilterPolicy and retrieve the computer name of the VM running the VHD.
-The VHD must be accessible and writable to the user issuing the command and it must contain the system volume (the drive with the Windows folder) of the VM.
+For "On Premise" VM providers, if they support the VHD file format, you can use the `Enable-BoxstarterVHD` command to enable WMI, LocalAccountTokenFilterPolicy, and retrieve the computer name of the VM running the VHD.
+The VHD must be accessible and writable to the user issuing the command, and it must contain the system volume (the drive with the Windows folder) of the VM.

 ```powershell
 Enable-BoxstarterVHD -VHDPath "C:\Virtual hard disks\win81diff_F2AE6535-2532-455F-8E5A-0211595221F8.avhdx"